python-useful-helpers/exec-helpers/README.rst

 ==========
 For code checking several CI systems is used in parallel:

-1. `Travis CI: <https://travis-ci.com/python-useful-helpers/exec-helpers>`_ is used for checking: PEP8, pylint, bandit, installation possibility and unit tests.
-Also it's publishes coverage on coveralls.
+1. `GitHub actions: <https://github.com/python-useful-helpers/exec-helpers/actions>`_ is used for checking: PEP8, pylint, bandit, installation possibility and unit tests.

-2. `Azure Pipelines: <https://dev.azure.com/python-useful-helpers/exec-helpers/_build>`_ is used for windows compatibility checking.

-3. `coveralls: <https://coveralls.io/github/python-useful-helpers/exec-helpers>`_ is used for coverage display.